KBerkeYilmaz/KBerkeYilmaz/README.md

 # Hello 👋

-I'm Berke, a fullstack engineer with a passion for micro-animations.
-I build MVPs, fix broken systems, and ship AI-powered features.
+I'm Berke, a fullstack engineer who loves to work on products and owning end-to-end features.
+I build MVPs, fix and maintain ongoing systems, and ship AI-powered features.

 ## What I Do